tskit-dev/msprime/docs/interchange.rst

     what differs between them.

 node
-    Each branching point in each tree is associated with a particular ancestor, called "nodes".
-Since each node represents a certain ancestor, it has a unique ``time``, thought of as her birth time, which determines the height of any branching points she is associated with.
+    Each branching point in each tree is associated with a particular chromosome in a particular ancestor, called "nodes".
+Since each node represents a specific gamete it has a unique ``time``, thought of as its birth time, which determines the height of any branching points it is associated with.

+individual
+    In certain situations we are interested in how nodes (representing individual homologous chromosomes) are grouped together into polyploid individuals.
+    For example, when we are working with polyploid samples it is useful to associate metadata with a specific individual rather than duplicate this information on the constituent nodes.

 sample
     Those nodes in the tree that we have obtained data from.
 These are distinguished from other nodes by the fact that a tree sequence *must* describe the genealogical history of all samples at every point on the genome.
-(See :ref:`sec_node_table_definition` for information on how the sample status a node is encoded in the ``flags`` column.)
+(See the :ref:`node table definitions <sec_node_table_definition>` for information on how the sample
+    status a node is encoded in the ``flags`` column.)

 edge